People prefer to stay away from investing due to one of the following reasons;

-They are content with working for money, while it sits idle in their bank accounts.
+They continue to working for money, while it sits idle in their bank accounts.

-While pessimists assume that they are not taking any risk by keeping their money in a bank, they are largely susceptible to the following risks;
+Although the pessimists assume that they are not taking any risk by keeping their money in a bank, they are unknowingly susceptible to the following risks;

 Given the increasing life expectancy, people are now living longer and spending more years in retirement than before.
 Running out of money during retirement could have a devastating impact on their lifestyle and family.